-Partner # Short Name Third parties involved in the Project desire to concentrate on a general practitioner based approach lead to failure to commit.
-RUP HBP Periodic Report M13-M30 Revised 23092016 / Annex 12: p.
-27-46: table with the list of agreements signed with hospitals and copies of the 5 signed agreements Below entries for SGA2.
-University Hospital Lille (CHRU) Use of in-kind contributions provided by third parties against payment (Article 9 in SGA, Art.
-16 of the FPA), not on beneficiary's premises Description of the contributions: · To support the development of the three clinical Use Cases, including SGA2-SP8-UC001 (Advanced phenotyping of the ageing-brain cognitive diseases at early stage) and the two CEoI-related Use Cases (UC02: Testing pathophysiological model of brain diseases, and UC03: Federated analysis of human intracerebral stimulation and recording data). · To provide resources for operating UC01 at the participating hospitals, and promote the emergence of further internal clinical use-cases. · To ensure unified ontologies between clinical use-case UC01 and the ontology-targeting CEoIs.
-SP8: WP8.3, T8.3.2 in SGA2 Use of in-kind contributions provided by third parties free of charge, art.17 of the FPA in SGA2: ASST Grande Ospedale Metropolitano Niguarda - Milan, Italy Universitätsklinikum Freiburg, Germany Tel Aviv Sourasky Medical Center (Israel) 28 ICL No third parties involved ICM Contribution in kind provided by third parties (free of charge, art.
-17 of the FPA) 29 Master Agreement with the AP-HP, CNRS, Inserm & UPMC: The ICM is based on a partnership between the public and private sectors to perform its missions.
-In March 2011, the ICM signed an agreement with its academic partners Assistance Publique- Hôpitaux de Paris (AP-HP Pitié Salpâtrière).
-Contro National de la Pachersha Scientifique (CNPS LIMP 7235).
-Salpêtrière), Centre National de la Recherche Scientifique (CNRS UMR 7225), Institut National de la Recherche Medicale (Inserm U 1127) and the University of Paris Pierre and Marie Curie (UPMC P6 UMR S 1127) making resources available and sharing IP.
-Therefore, the ICM gathered the critical mass in neurosciences in the same building and benefit from the excellent expertise

 Partner # Short Name Third parties involved in the Project

-of the public research teams working on the common research objectives and in the framework of the common research strategy.
-SGA1 only
+Health Service UK including UCL Hospitals, Oxford University Hospital and Birmingham University Hospital, despite connections and meetings at the highest level of UK NHS governance.
+In the end, recent unhappy experiences in nationwide informatics and health projects in the UK and a strategic desire to concentrate on a general practitioner based approach lead to failure to commit.

+• RUP HBP Periodic Report M13-M30 Revised 23092016 / Annex 12:

+p.
+27-46: table with the list of agreements signed with hospitals and copies of the 5 signed agreements

+28 ICL No third parties involved

+29 ICM Contribution in kind provided by third parties (free of charge, art.
+17 of the FPA) Master Agreement with the AP-HP, CNRS, Inserm & UPMC: The ICM is based on a partnership between the public and private sectors to perform its missions.
+In March 2011, the ICM signed an agreement with its academic partners Assistance Publique- Hôpitaux de Paris (AP-HP Pitié Salpêtrière), Centre National de la Recherche Scientifique (CNRS UMR 7225), Institut National de la Recherche Medicale (Inserm U 1127) and the University of Paris Pierre and Marie Curie (UPMC P6 UMR S 1127) making resources available and sharing IP.
+Therefore the ICM gathered the critical mass in neurosciences in the same building and benefit from the excellent expertise of the public research teams working on the common research objectives and in the framework of the common research strategy.

 30 IEM HAS No third parties involved

 31 IST No third parties involved

 32 JSI No third parties involved

 33 INRIA No third parties involved

 34 IP No third parties involved

 35 UFRA No third parties involved

 36 KIT No third parties involved

 37 KI No third parties involved

 38 KCL No third parties involved

-39 KTH No third parties involved
+39 ктн No third parties involved

 40 LENS Contribution in kind provided by 3rd parties (against payment and/or free of charge, art.
 16 and 17 of the FPA): The European Laboratory for Non Linear Spectroscopy (LENS) was established in 1991 at the University of Florence as an independent scientific research centre with a clear international vocation, aimed to promote and facilitate the exchange of ideas, scientific themes, and technical skills.
 Since the beginning, LENS has been associated with universities and research centres, both Italian and foreign, public and private, by means of agreements.
-The main one is the University of Florence.
-LENS may use in kind contributions by University of Florence in particular for the seconded persons and infrastructures according to art.
-16 and 17 of the Model Framework Partnership Agreement.
-The recruitment of staff by University of Florence will depend on the presence in the infrastructure of the high specialized qualifications requested by the work in progress of the FPA -ten year project.

-41 LNU No third parties involved
+The main one is the University of